 The birth of a specialized helping role to facilitate the resolution of alcohol and other drug problems can be traced to the first persons recovering from such problems who committed their lives to helping others similarly affected.
-In the United States, such roles included the leaders of 18th and 19th century Native American abstinence-based religious and cultural revitalization movements and the "reformed" temperance missionaries within the Washingtonian Temperance Society (1840s), recovery-focused fraternal temperance societies (1840s-1870s), the Ribbon Reform Clubs (1870s), and such local recovery mutual aid groups as the Drunkards Club in New York City (Coyhis & White, 2006; White, 2000a).
+In the United States, such roles included the leaders of 18th and 19th century Native American abstinence-based religious and cultural revitalization movements and the "reformed" temperance missionaries within the Washingtonian Temperance Society (1840s), recoveryfocused fraternal temperance societies (1840s-1870s), the Ribbon Reform Clubs (1870s), and such local recovery mutual aid groups as the Drunkards Club in New York City (Coyhis & White, 2006; White, 2000a).

-Collectively, these individuals shared their recovery stories in public and private recovery-focused meetings. penned pamphlets and autobiographies, conducted private consultations with individuals and families experiencing addiction-related problems, helped organize local recovery support groups, and maintained prolonged and prolific correspondence with those seeking recovery (White, 1998). employment of such charismatic recovering figures within the rising network of mid-19th century inebriate homes, inebriate asylums, and private addiction cure institutes marked one of the first controversies and professional splits in the field of addiction treatment.
-Inebriate homes were often founded and directed by persons in williamwhitepapers.com 1 recovery, maintained close links to local mutual aid recovery societies. emphasized the importance of public commitment (signing the abstinence pledge), sober fellowship, service to others and the value of short voluntary stays to prime the recovery process.
-In contrast, inebriate asylums were physician-directed emphasized physical methods of prolonged, legally mandated institutional treatment emphasizing medical treatments aimed at cure.
+Collectively, these individuals shared their recovery stories in public and private recovery-focused meetings. penned pamphlets and autobiographies, conducted private consultations with individuals and experiencing addiction-related families problems, helped organize local recovery support groups, and maintained prolonged and prolific correspondence with those seeking recovery (White, 1998).
+The employment of such charismatic recovering figures within the rising network of mid-19th century inebriate homes, inebriate asylums, and private addiction cure institutes marked of the first controversies one and professional splits in the field of addiction treatment.
+Inebriate homes were often founded and directed by persons in recovery, maintained close links to local recoverv mutual aid societies. and emphasized the importance of public commitment abstinence (signing the pledge), sober fellowship, service to others and the value of short voluntary stays to prime the recovery process.
+In contrast, inebriate asylums were physician-directed and emphasized physical methods of prolonged, legally mandated institutional treatment emphasizing medical treatments aimed at cure.
 Inebriate asylum directors attacked the hiring of "reformed men" on the grounds that:

-Physicians and others who, after being cured, enter upon the work of curing others in asylums and homes, are found to be incompetent by reason of organic deficits of the higher mentality....The strain of treating persons who are afflicted with the same malady from which they formerly suffered is invariably followed by relapse, if they continue in the work any length of time (Crothers, 1897).
+Physicians and others who, after being cured, enter upon the work of curing others in asylums and homes, are found to be incompetent by reason of organic deficits of the mentality....The strain of higher treating persons who are afflicted with the same malady from which they formerly suffered invariably is followed by relapse, if they continue in the work any length of time (Crothers, 1897).